Percival Henry Hill

 Locations in this story: East Knoyle, WiltshireFrance & FlandersMenin Gate Memorial, YpresParkstone Avenue, Parkstone, DorsetDonhead St. Andrew, WiltshireBishops Knoyle (West Knoyle), WiltshirePains Hill, Donhead St. Andrew, WiltshireChedington Court, Beaminster, DorsetSalisbury

 Story: Percival Henry Hill was born on 27th August, 1894, in East Knoyle, Wiltshire, and baptised at St. Mary the Virgin Church, Bishop's Knoyle (West Knoyle),Wiltshire, on 7th October, 1894.
 He was the son of John Henry Hill, a Gardener, and Elizabeth Ann Hill (née Bryant).
-His siblings included Walter Geoffrey, born in 1896, who also died in the war.
-He was first registered for school at East Knoyle C of E School in 1897.
+His siblings included Walter Geoffrey Hill, born in 1896, who also served but was killed in action during the war.
+Percival was first registered for school at East Knoyle C of E School in 1897.
 In 1903 when his family moved to Pains Hill, Donhead St. Andrew he was registered for schooling at Donhead St. Andrew C of E School.
 At the time of the 1911 Census he was single and working as a Domestic Footman and living at Chedington Court, Beaminster, Dorset, in the employ of Sir Henry Peto (Bart).

 Links to related web content / sources: Commonwealth War Graves CommissionThe National ArchivesWalter Geoffrey Hill